 Associate Professor of PR & Journalism

-Professor Swann is Dean of the School of Business and Justice Studies.
-Patricia Swann has won national, state and local awards for writing, photography, publication design and public relations activities.
-Before joining the Utica College program in the fall of 2002, Professor Swann was a professor at SUNY Morrisville.
-She is a member of the Public Relations Society of America and serves as a faculty advisor for the Raymond Simon Chapter of the Public Relations Student Society of America at Utica College.
-She received her master's degree in public relations from Syracuse University S.I.
-Newhouse School of Public Communication and her bachelor's of arts degree in mass communication from Truman State University.
+She is a member of the Public Relations Society of America and serves as faculty advisor for the Raymond Simon Chapter of the Public Relations Student Society of America at Utica College.
+She is associate director of the Raymond Simon Institute of Public Relations and Journalism.
+She received her master’s degree in public relations from Syracuse University S.I.
+Newhouse School of Public Communication and her bachelor’s of arts degree in mass communication from Truman State University.

 The online MBA faculty at Utica College can help you lead in the modern business environment.
 Learn how to create real-world success with your online MBA from Utica College.
 Request more information or call us at (315) 732-2640 or toll free at (866) 295-3106.